dayanisc7709/apcsa-freedom-project/prep/presentation.md

 ## Process
 * Despite being told that learning Godot was easy, it was scary at first to learn more
 * Tons of videos were up for Godot, with it being a big platform and all
-* With those, it soon became clearer what to do and good explanations
+* With those, it soon became clearer what to do and good explanations:
+    * Show how to make collisions
+    * Present how tilemap is used

 ## Conclusion
-* Time Management
-*
+* Time Management (Wanted to make something bigger, but didn't have the time, project was simplified, but was still something enjoyable to make)
 * Permanent URL to the game at the bottom

 <!-- EXAMPLE